Mr7F/sublime-jumper/readme.md

 You can type
 - space to jump at the beginning of non-empty line
 - tab to jump at the end of non-empty line

+In extend mode, press enter to enter in multi-selection mode.
+Then you can press a letter, then it's label many time.
+When you are done, press escape.